Star Princess accidents and incidents

 |23 March 2006||Fire Accident|

 On March 23, 2006, at ~3 am, a fire broke out midship-portside, in the passenger sections.
 A whistle over the ship’s PA system woke up all passengers.
 The Captain ordered them to go to the respective muster stations.
 After checking, passengers were stationed in various big-capacity public facilities on the ship (like the Theater lounge and Dining Room restaurants) for ~7 hours.
-Crew went to some staterooms to retrieve the medications of passengers needing regular medication.
+The crew went to some staterooms to retrieve the medications of passengers needing regular medication.
 The evacuation was done orderly, through smoke-filled hallways.

-As result of the accident, on decks 9 through 12, a total of 171 cruise cabins were severely damaged (79 of them completely destroyed).
+As a result of the accident, on decks 9 through 12, a total of 171 cruise cabins were severely damaged (79 of them completely destroyed).
 Another 112 staterooms sustained smoke damage.
 A male passenger died from asphyxia due to smoke inhalation.

 The balconies’ highly combustible dividers and all the plastic furniture produced a large quantity of thick black smoke.
 Unfortunately, their glass doors were neither fire resistant nor automatically closing.
-The verandas also lacked fire suppression / sprinkler systems.
+The verandas also lacked fire suppression/sprinkler systems.
 Another reason for the fire to spread so quickly was that the fire zone (outside) was without any structural boundaries.

 After the Star Princess fire accident, all cruise cabin balconies (including on vessels of other fleets) were fitted with sprinklers.
 Their plastic lounge furniture was replaced with another, made of a non-combustible material.

-After sustaining major damages, the vessel was moved to Bahamas and prepared for a Transatlantic relocation to Germany.
+After sustaining major damages, the vessel was moved to the Bahamas and prepared for a Transatlantic relocation to Germany.
 Drydock repairs were done in Bremerhaven by the shipbuilding company Lloyd-Werft.
 All the remaining Caribbean cruises were cancelled and replaced by European voyages (in Baltic Sea).
 The ship returned to service on May 15, 2006, operating Baltic itineraries from homeport Copenhagen Denmark.

 |23 March 2006||Crew / Passenger Deaths|